wirl-ice/iceberg-tracking-beacon-database/standardization/README.md

 ## Iceberg Tracking Beacon Database: Standardization Code

-This collection of code ingests raw tracking beacon data in comma-separated values (CSV) format and outputs a standardized CSV file, does some basic cleaning, and outputs other quality added
+This collection of code ingests raw tracking beacon data in comma-separated values (CSV) format, peforms a number of data cleaning steps and outputs a standardized CSV file.

+### Description:

 file types - point and line kml files, point and line shape files, and gpx files

 beacon_processing.R: is the parent file, and calls on various other files (described below).

 **Directory structure:**